Faciszewski and Dahle will swim at Olympic Trials

-Head coach Rob Clayton enters his 18th season as the Academy’s head men’s swimming coach.
-After 17 years, his enthusiasm for the Academy and Falcon swimming hasn’t diminished a bit.
+Head coach Rob Clayton, who owns four Conference Coach of the Year awards, enters his 20th season as the Academy’s head men’s swimming coach.
+After 19 years, his enthusiasm for the Academy and Falcon swimming hasn’t diminished a bit.

 “I love coaching at the Air Force Academy,” Clayton said.
 “It is the perfect school for the young man who is serious about pursuing excellence in school, swimming and life.
 I’m thrilled to wake up and go to work in the morning,”

-At USAFA, Clayton has coached men to 21 individual conference championships and two relay conference championships.
-Eight of his swimmers have competed in the Olympic Trials, including in 2008 when five former and current Falcons participated in the Trials.
-In addition to the team’s success in the pool, Clayton’s swimmers have earned more than 151 academic all-conference honors and 25 MWC Scholar-Athlete selections, while six others were both designated Scholar All-Americans by the College Swimming Coaches Association of America.
+At USAFA, Clayton has coached men to 27 individual conference championships and two relay conference championships.
+10 of his swimmers have competed in the Olympic Trials, including in 2008 when eight former Falcons participated in the Trials.
+In addition to the team’s success in the pool, Clayton’s swimmers have earned more than 170 academic all-conference honors and 25 MWC Scholar-Athlete selections, while 13 have been designated Scholar All-Americans by the College Swimming Coaches Association of America.
 Clearly, Clayton expects excellence in the classroom as well as the pool.

 “The Academy is the number one undergraduate school in the country,” the coach said.
 “The men come here primarily to get the best education possible and to prepare for a fabulous career in the Air Force and beyond.
 While we desire success in the pool, we insist on success in the classroom.”
 Not surprisingly, the Falcon swimmers and divers were the recipients of the Academy’s Team Excellence Award for the 2003-04 school year.